blue67chillout/Integration-of-custom-accelerators-to-Croc-SoC/README.md

-make checkout # fetched ihp130 pdk files make yosys # generates flattened netlist from the source RTL files make openroad # performs placement, routing and lef file generation make klayout # streams gds from the generated lef file
+make checkout # fetched ihp130 pdk files make yosys # generates flattened netlist from the source RTL files make openroad # performs placement, routing and lef file generation make klayout # streams gds from the generated def file
 ```

 To simulate you can use: